Louis X of France

-Louis X (4 October 1289 – 5 June 1316), known as the Quarrelsome (le Hutin), was King of France from 1314 and King of Navarre as Louis I from 1305 until his death.
+Louis X (4 October 1289 – 5 June 1316), known as the Quarrelsome (le Hutin), was King of France from 1314 and King of Navarre (as Louis I) from 1305 until his death.
 He emancipated serfs who could buy their freedom and readmitted Jews into the kingdom.
 His short reign in France was marked by tensions with the nobility, due to fiscal and centralisation reforms initiated during the reign of his father by Grand Chamberlain Enguerrand de Marigny.

-Louis' first wife, Margaret, implicated in the Tour de Nesle affair, was found guilty of infidelity and was imprisoned til her death on 14 August 1315.
-Louis and Clémence of Hungary were married that same year, but he died on 5 June 1316 leaving a pregnant wife.
+Louis' first wife, Margaret, was implicated in the Tour de Nesle affair.
+She was found guilty of infidelity and imprisoned until her death in August 1315.
+Louis married Clémence of Hungary the same year, but the king died in 1316 leaving his wife pregnant.
 Queen Clémence gave birth to a boy, who was proclaimed king as John I, but the infant lived only five days.
-Louis' brother Philip, Count of Poitiers, succeeded John to become Philip V, King of France.
+Louis' brother Philip, Count of Poitiers, succeeded John to become Philip V of France.

 Biography

 Louis was born in Paris, the eldest son of Philip IV of France and Joan I of Navarre.
-He inherited the kingdom of Navarre on the death of his mother, on 4 April 1305, and was crowned on 1 October 1307.
+He inherited the kingdom of Navarre on the death of his mother, on 2 April 1305, and was crowned on 1 October 1307.
 On 21 September 1305, at age 15, he married Margaret of Burgundy and they had a daughter, Joan.
 Louis was known as "the Quarreler", "the Quarrelsome", as the result of the tensions prevailing throughout his reigns.

 Both Louis and Margaret became involved in the Tour de Nesle affair towards the end of Philip's reign.
 In 1314, Margaret, Blanche and Joan — the latter two being the wives of Louis' brothers Charles and Philip, respectively — were arrested on charges of infidelity.
 Margaret and Blanche were both tried before the French parlement later that year and found guilty.
 Their alleged lovers were executed, and the women had their hair shorn and were sentenced to life imprisonment.
 Philip stood by his wife Joan, who was ultimately found innocent and released.
 Margaret would be imprisoned at Chateau Gaillard in Normandy.

 On the death of his father in 1314, Louis became King of France.
 Margaret of Burgundy would not be released from imprisonment or crowned, but as his wife, she technically became Queen of France.
 Without an incumbent pope, Louis could not annul his marriage.
 The imprisoned Queen of France died on 14 August 1315 and Louis remarried five days later, on 19 August to Clémence of Hungary, the daughter of Charles Martel of Anjou and the niece of Louis' own uncle and close advisor, Charles of Valois.
 Louis and Clémence were crowned at Reims in August 1315.